Accessibility Statement

 Participants: 987 participants from almost every state in the U.S.

 Aim: Unlike PREDICT 1, we conducted this study remotely so we could recruit a diverse range of individuals.
-It allowed us to further understand postprandial responses to dietary intake and the effects of meal sequence and time of day.
+It allowed us to further understand blood sugar and fat responses to food and the effects of meal sequence and time of day.

 PREDICT 3